jisotalo/ads-client/README.md

 ## Reading and writing raw data

-It's also possible to read and write raw data.
+It's possible to read and write raw data using ads-client.
 Reading will result in a `Buffer` object, that contains the read data as bytes.
 Writing accepts a `Buffer` object that is then written to the PLC.

 Handling raw data is usually the most fastest and efficient way, as there is usually much less network traffic required.
+The methods require known `indexGroup` and `indexOffset` values.

 ### Reading a single raw value
 ```js